WE ARE INVESTING IN OUR STUDENTS

 A More Flexible and Potentially Less Expensive Option

-An ISA provides a more flexible and potentially less expensive option than other loans.
+An ISA may provide a more flexible and potentially less expensive option than other loans.
+However, we encourage you to explore all available funding options in order to make the best choice.

 Here's one example: You are a senior economics major who needs 12 credit hours to finish your degree, but after receiving other grants and scholarships, you have a funding gap of $7,500.
 You receive a $7,500 ISA and are able to enroll full time and graduate.